 - Sea Turtle & Sturgeon Relocation Trawling Report Form (PDF, 2 pages)

 Protected Species Observers

 Protected Species Observers are trained professionals who provide independent protected species monitoring and mitigation services to help a wide range of industries meet their regulatory compliance needs, including supporting take reporting associated with the non-discretionary terms and conditions of biological opinions.
 In the New England/Mid-Atlantic area we review the qualifications of Protected Species Observers to make sure they have the expertise to support specific project work.

-Please submit 2017 NLAA Program verification forms, together with any project plans, maps, supporting analyses, etc., to firstname.lastname@example.org with "2017 NLAA Program" in the subject line.
+(Please submit signed verification forms, together with any project plans, maps, supporting analyses, etc., to firstname.lastname@example.org with "USACE NLAA Program: [Application Number]” in the subject line)

-- Example NLAA Project Using the Verification Form (PDF, 9 pages)
+- Example NLAA Project Using the Verification Form - Aquaculture (PDF, 11 pages)